-3Arts is a nonprofit organization that advocates for Chicago's women artists, artists of color, and artists with disabilities who work in the performing, teaching, and visual arts.
-By providing cash awards, project funding, residency fellowships, professional development, and promotion, 3Arts helps artists take risks, experiment, and build momentum in their careers.
+Founded in 1912, with a history centered on women artists, 3Arts is a nonprofit organization that supports artists working in the performing, teaching, and visual arts in the Chicago metropolitan area, including women artists, artists of color, and Deaf and disabled artists.
+By providing unrestricted awards, project funding, residencies, professional development, and promotion, 3Arts helps artists take risks, experiment, and build momentum in their careers over time.

-Since 2007, 3Arts has supported 1,000 artists across all program areas, representing 70% womenidentified artists, 70% artists of color, and 10% deaf and disabled artists working in the six-county metropolitan area, and distributed \$3.8 million through our grantmaking.
+Since 2007, 3Arts has supported 1,000 artists across all program areas, including 70% women-identified artists, 70% artists of color, and 10% deaf and disabled artists working in the six-county metropolitan area, and distributed \$3.8 million through our grantmaking.
 In the past three years (2017-2019), 3Arts has supported artists living in 68 zip codes: 43 within the city limits, 18 in other Cook County neighborhoods, and seven in surrounding counties (Lake, DuPage, and Will).